aofoegbu/rag_chatbot_with_web_search/replit.md

 ## Data Flow

-1. **Document Upload**: User uploads PDF/text file through Streamlit interface
+1. **Content Input**: User uploads documents (PDF, text, CSV, images) or provides URLs through Streamlit interface
-2. **Text Extraction**: Document processor extracts and cleans text content
+2. **Text Extraction**: Document processor extracts and cleans text content using appropriate methods:
+   - PDF: PyPDF2 with metadata extraction
+   - Images: OCR with pytesseract
+   - URLs: Web scraping with trafilatura/BeautifulSoup
+   - CSV: Structured data conversion with pandas
 3. **Chunking**: Text is split into overlapping chunks for better retrieval
 4. **Embedding Generation**: Each chunk is converted to vector embedding using sentence transformer
-5. **Storage**: Chunks and embeddings are stored in SQLite database
+5. **Storage**: Chunks and embeddings are stored in PostgreSQL or SQLite database
 6. **Query Processing**: User questions are embedded and compared against stored chunks
 7. **Context Retrieval**: Most similar chunks are retrieved as context
 8. **Response Generation**: Language model generates response using retrieved context